ko-tyat-ki/universal-ear/README.md

 "1","2","3","4","5","6","7","8","9","0" for "Circle" and "Realistic".

-We did simulate two types of interaction - very fast one, similar to abruptly pulling the rope (keep the key on for a short period of time), and smooth one (keey key for a bit longer).
+We did simulate two types of interaction - very fast one, similar to abruptly pulling the rope (keep the key on for a short period of time), and smooth one (keep key for a bit longer).

 You can already choose several visual *modes* - functions that transform sensor data into lit leds.
-This are very basic examples of what potentially can be done (more about this below).
+These are very basic examples of what potentially can be done (more about this below).

 ## How to contribute